sindresorhus/got/readme.md

 #### got.CacheError

-When a cache method fails. e.g Database goes down, filesystem error.
+When a cache method fails, for example if the database goes down, or there's a filesystem error.

 #### got.RequestError